Chad Johnson Gets Dating Advice From Andy Cohen Prior To Return To ‘Paradise’

 A post shared by Chad Johnson (@realchadjohnson) on

 Aside from interviewing Cohen, Chad has also done a segment on Extra called “Chadvice,” in which Johnson offers dating advice for others.
 Chad has also been covering Dancing With the Stars.
-While at times it appears Chad is turning over a new leaf or attempting to repair his public image, he remains cool, collected and sometimes blunt on social media.
+While at times it appears Chad is turning over a new leaf or attempting to repair his public image, he remains cool, collected, and sometimes blunt on social media.

 Even if Chad has softened up a bit, he still remains very confident in himself.
 Johnson works out frequently and shows off photos of his gym progress on Instagram.
 Chad recently took to Twitter to say, “What did we learn about Rachel’s group of guys on Ellen last night?
 They have no gainz.
 BIP is ALL mine.